fstagni/2025_HeterogeneousComputingWS_LHCb/slides.md

 :: title ::

-# Simulation: using GPUs for generators
+# **Simulation**: using GPUs for generators

 :: left ::

-- **Pythia** does not plan nowadays a porting to GPUs.
+- **Pythia** is the generator used nowadays for 90%+ of the production requests.
+Will likely stay the same in the future.
+It does not plan nowadays a porting to GPUs.
 - **MadGraph** is something for which there’s ongoing work to integrate, but will represent a fraction of what will actually be used.
-- **Sherpa** is not used
+Will still be used together with Pythia.
+- Other generators, like **Sherpa**, are also used for specific purposes.

 :: right ::

-## MadGraph

-Can be used for offloading calculations of matrix elements
+**MadGraph** can be used for offloading calculations of matrix elements

 ![](/public/images/madgraph.png)